harshal-dupare/Genetic_Algorithms/root finding/README.md

 > m_rate :: number of mutations / ppl_size

-> s_prop :: proportion of population select to go in next generation and reproduce
+> s_prop :: proportion of population selected to go in next generation and reproduce

 __________________________________________________________________
 ### Future updates